RyanGutenkunst/dadi/doc/examples/basic_workflow/basic_workflow_2d_dfe.md

 ```
 ## Infer DFE with shared selection
 We will start with infering a DFE where selection is shared between the two populations and demonstraight more complex models later.
-Since cache generation can take a long time and should be done in a seperate script, some code that is also needed for infering the DFE is repeated for this example:
 ```python
 # Make a variable to store the name of the dataset you are working with
 # so that you can esaily change it to work on different datasets